bjarnebartlett/AltmetricAnalysis/README.md

-###AltmetricData
+### AltmetricData

 This is folder contains the raw data as extracted in the script [AltmetricExtractor_092719BB.py](./Scripts/AltmetricExtractor_092719BB.py).
 There is one tsv file for each journal.
-We cannot share this data; please contact Altmetric.com.
+We cannot share the raw data; please contact Altmetric.com.

 ### GenderizedData

 This folder contains the Altmetric data as processed in the script [GenderizeAuthors_020420JF.R](./Scripts/GenderizeAuthors_020420JF.R).
 It contains the original data, plus additional variables describing the authors' genders.
 There is one tsv file for each journal.
-We cannot share this data; please contact Altmetric.com.

-###Models
+### Models

 This folder contains the R objects containing the models as run in [AltmetricScoreModeling_040720JF.R](./Scripts/AltmetricScoreModeling_040720JF.R).
 There is one RDS file for the logistic model of bioRxiv, one for the logistic model of all journals except bioRxiv, one for the linear model of bioRxiv and one for the linear model of all journal except bioRxiv.

-###Figures
+### Figures

 This folder contains the figures generated in [AltmetricScoreModeling_040720JF.R](./Scripts/AltmetricScoreModeling_040720JF.R).